Seunprof/DevOps-project-2/project2.md

 ### - Opened a new configuration file in Nginx’s *sites-available* directory:
 `sudo nano /etc/nginx/sites-available/projectLEMP`

-### - Pasted in the bare-bones configuration as shown below:
+### - Pasted in, the bare-bones configuration as shown below:
 ![Site comfiguration](./images\config-nginx.PNG)

 ### - Activated the configuration by linking to the config file from Nginx’s *sites-enabled* directory: